contractful/frontend-v1/README.md

 ## Quick start

 * Beta contractful Hiring Agreements run on the Polygon Mumbai testnet and are quoted in fDAI (fake DAI).
     * You can mint fDAI, [using the contract here](https://mumbai.polygonscan.com/address/0x10055ef62E88eF68b5011F4c7b5Ab9B99f00BB40#writeContract).
+Note: You might need to add fDAI as a custom token to your Wallet (e.g. MetaMask).
-    * You might need to add fDAI as a custom token to your Wallet (e.g. MetaMask).
-Note: You also need testnet MATIC in order to mint fDAI.
+    * You might also need testnet MATIC in order to mint fDAI.
 You can receive these MATIC [using the faucet for the Polygon Mumbai testnet](https://faucet.polygon.technology/).
 * As a client:
     * Visit: <https://contractful.vercel.app/>.
     * Choose to create an Agreement.